yusufalvian/task-manager/README.md

 - firebase functions -> to handle server-side logic
 - firebase hosting -> to deploy the web app
 - AWS SES -> to send email notifications

+### challenge
+- challenge : first time develop frontend app, first time using react.js, first time using all firebase services, and first time using AWS SES
+- use chatgpt to explore and get early understanding of how each of those technologies work and how to use them
+- use windsurf IDE (claude sonnet 3.5) to build the app and find solution when facing bugs